Shree-212/photos_App/frontend/README.md

 # Frontend README

-This is a Next.js frontend application for the Task Manager microservices project.
+This is a Next.js frontend application for the Photo Albums microservices project.

 ## Getting Started